ericRobocorp/db-producer-consumer/README.md

   - Some errors will cause the run to fail after work items are already released (therefore the work item will still complete).
   - Some errors will be reported at the Control Room level with appropriate codes and messages.
 - You can automatically retry errors with the [Retry Bot in the Portal](https://robocorp.com/portal/robot/robocorp/example-retry-work-item-bot).

+## Database Connections
+- Database connections are made from calling the ** database.resource ** resource.
+- Connection information is stored in Control Room Vault but can be stored in the secure location of your choice

 ## Excel input file